dbratcher/brackets-jade/README.md

 Provides jade syntax highlight via a CodeMirror mode for Brackets.

+##Install from Repository

+1. Open the the Extension Manager from the Brackets File menu
+2. In the search bar, type jade
+3. Press the Install button next to Jade Syntax Highlighting

 ##Install from URL

-1. Open the the Extension Manager from the File menu
+1. Open the the Extension Manager from the Brackets File menu
 2. Copy paste the URL of the github repo or zip file

 ##Install from file system